mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

     Returns → float:
         *no description available*

-.. py:class:: mitsuba.python.util.ParameterMap(properties, hierarchy)

-    Dictionary-like object that references various parameters used in a Mitsuba scene graph.
-Parameters can be read and written using standard syntax (``parameter_map[key]``).
-The class exposes several non-standard functions, specifically :py:meth:`~:py:class:`mitsuba.python.util.ParameterMap.torch`()`,
-    :py:meth:`~:py:class:`mitsuba.python.util.ParameterMap.update`()`, and
-    :py:meth:`~:py:class:`mitsuba.python.util.ParameterMap.keep`()`.

-    .. py:method:: __init__(properties, hierarchy)

-        Private constructor (use
-        :py:func:`:py:class:`mitsuba.python.util.traverse`()` instead)

-    .. py:method:: mitsuba.python.util.ParameterMap.torch() -> dict

-        Converts all Enoki arrays into PyTorch arrays and return them as a dictionary.
-This is mainly useful when using PyTorch to optimize a Mitsuba scene.

-    .. py:method:: mitsuba.python.util.ParameterMap.update() -> None

-        This function should be called at the end of a sequence of writes to the dictionary.
-It automatically notifies all modified Mitsuba objects and their parent objects that they should refresh their internal state.
-For instance, the scene may rebuild the kd-tree when a shape was modified, etc.

-    .. py:method:: mitsuba.python.util.ParameterMap.keep(keys: list) -> None

-        Reduce the size of the dictionary by only keeping elements, whose keys are part of the provided list 'keys'.

-.. py:function:: mitsuba.python.util.traverse(node: mitsuba.core.Object) -> mitsuba.python.util.ParameterMap

-    Traverse a node of Mitsuba's scene graph and return a dictionary-like object that can be used to read and write associated scene parameters.

-    See also :py:class:`:py:class:`mitsuba.python.util.ParameterMap``.

-.. py:function:: mitsuba.python.math.rlgamma(a, x)

-    Regularized lower incomplete gamma function based on CEPHES

 .. py:function:: mitsuba.python.chi2.BSDFAdapter(bsdf_type, extra, wi=[0, 0, 1], ctx=None)

     Adapter to test BSDF sampling using the Chi^2 test.